yuan-fei/Coding/notes/Algorithm_notes_V_Backpack.md

 			* 0-1 Backpack: each item can be chosen at most once
 	 		* Complete Backpack: each item can be chosen infinite times
 			* Multiple Backpack: the amount of each item is given, and each item i can be chosen at most amount<sub>i</sub> times.
+			* Grouped Backpack: items are grouped into k groups and at most 1 item an be chosen in each group
 		* problem:
 			1. Max size that the backpack can be filled
 			2. Max total value of items that can be packed into the backpack